The Halladay lab has just relocated to the University of Arizona!

 Research conducted in the Neural Circuits, Systems, & Behavior Lab, headed by Dr. Lindsay Halladay, is focused on understanding the physiological processes by which neural activity produces behavior, and more specifically, how dysfunctional circuitry leads to aberrant behavior.
 NCSB's objective is to better understand how reward and aversion circuits converge and interact.
-Using a combination of in vivo electrophysiology, behavior, and genetic tools, the Halladay Lab's ultimate goal is to clarify how factors such as stress and alcohol exposure alter neural signaling and influence circuitry in a way that promotes addictive-like behaviors.
+We use an array of state-of-the-art technologies, robust behavioral models, and careful mentoring to achieve our goals.

 Follow us on Twitter! @halladaylab